Kong/docs.konghq.com/app/_src/gateway/upgrade/in-place.md

     linkStyle 0,3,4 stroke:#d44324,color:#d44324
 {% endmermaid %}

-> _Figure 1: The diagram shows an in-place upgrade workflow, where the current CP X is directly replaced by a new CP Y.+ _The database is reused by the new CP Y, and the current CP X is shut down once all nodes are migrated.
+> _Figure 1: The diagram shows an in-place upgrade workflow, where the current cluster X is directly replaced by a new cluster Y._
+_The database is reused by the new cluster Y, and the current cluster X is shut down once all nodes are migrated.
 No Admin API write operations can be performed during the upgrade._

 There is business downtime as cluster X is stopped during the upgrade process.
 You must carefully review the upgrade considerations in advance.
 The prescribed steps below are recommended for you.